 Children are physical beings and use all their senses to learn.
 Learning is physiological and begins in the body.

 Everything the child is learning has a relationship to a developmentally appropriate and academically relevant thematic unit.
 The Morning Lesson delivers the main curriculum content and concepts in an extended morning class period.
 The lessons are taught in a multi-disciplinary, multi-sensory experiential way, and without standard textbooks.
 Instead, the children make their own portfolio which includes essays, drawings, maps, poetry or descriptions of lab experiments.
 Teachers work to create lessons and classroom activities that are responsive to a variety of student readiness levels, learning styles and individual capacities.
-Students create their own lesson books or portfolios of work.
 Teachers use a variety of curriculum materials and resources, enhanced with teaching, library and research materials.
 Teachers assemble a collection of resources to integrate the artistic and experiential components within the academics.
 Because we teach in thematic units, fully integrating the curriculum, we find standard textbooks lack the inter-connectedness of subject content.

 Meaningful assessments are aligned to grade-level expectations along with a child’s capacities and learning styles, and ultimately help to inform the ongoing teaching and learning needs.
 Rather than standardized testing, curriculum-referenced tests are used along with portfolio and observation style academic assessments.
 Comprehensive developmental assessments that include academic, sensory-motor and social-emotional development offer a more complete picture of a child’s education.